yanliang12/bert_text_embedding/README.md

 >>> x3 = text_embedding(u"This is a negative")
 ```

-check the imbedding vector and the length of the vector
+check the embedding vector and the length of the vector

 ```python
 >>> print(x1)